-Our Intent for the RE Curriculum
+Our Intent for RE

 At Turvey Primary we recognise that the place of religion in the modern world can be controversial and challenging.
 Therefore, we believe it is vital for our school to help our pupils to develop their own ideas and ways of living, to learn to be reasonable about belief and religions and to learn to be respectful to those who see the world differently, so that they may go on to become good citizens in the future.
 The three-fold aim for the RE curriculum looks to ensure that all pupils can: